cluelesselectrostar/elec40004-2019-q4-lab-ytc19-forked/lab1/exam_q1/readme.md

 The file `lower_case.hpp` provides a declaration for a function which should convert a string to lower case using the function `tolower` from `<cctype>`.

-Define this function in the file `lower_case.cpp`.
+Complete the definition of this function in the file `lower_case.cpp`.

 ### A2 - Implement `histogram_add` for a vector